GabrielSantana7791/News/README.md

 1- How to install: <br/>
 1.1 Maven:  https://www.javatpoint.com/how-to-install-maven <br />
-1.2 To compile the project: Just open the console on the news folder and type "mvn compile" 1.3 To execute: After the compile processes are done, open the console on the news folder and type "mvn spring-boot:run" (before it, make sure the news database exists). <br />
+1.2 To compile the project: Just open the console on the news folder and type "mvn compile" <br />
+1.3 To execute: After the compile processes are done, open the console on the news folder and type "mvn spring-boot:run" (before it, make sure the news database exists). <br />
 News is running on http://localhost:8080.